FBI: Polygamous leader had 20 wives, many of them minors

 Court records allege that Bateman, 46, engaged in child sex trafficking and polygamy, but none of his current charges relate to those allegations.
 Polygamy is illegal in Arizona but was decriminalized in Utah in 2020.

-Arizona Department of Child Services spokesman Darren DaRonco and FBI spokesman Kevin Smith declined to comment on the case Tuesday.
+Arizona Department of Child Services spokesperson Darren DaRonco and FBI spokesperson Kevin Smith declined to comment on the case Tuesday.
 Bistline's attorney didn't respond to a request for comment, and Barlow's attorney declined to comment.
 Johnson didn't have a publicly listed attorney.

 The FBI affidavit filed in the women's case largely centers on Bateman, who proclaimed himself a prophet in 2019.
 Bateman says he was told by former FLDS leader Warren Jeffs to invoke the “Spirit of God on these people.”
 The affidavit details explicit sexual acts that Bateman and his followers engaged in to fulfill “Godly duties.”